ProvSQL Studio

 Where mode

 Where mode is the visual counterpart to where_provenance (see Where-Provenance).
-It enables provsql.where_provenance on the connection and wraps every SELECT so the result carries the where-provenance of each output value.
+Queries are typed into the same Query box as in Circuit mode.
+Where mode enables provsql.provenance = 'where' on the connection and wraps every SELECT so the result carries the where-provenance of each output value.
 Hovering a result cell highlights the source cells (in the sidebar) that contributed to it.
 No explicit where_provenance call is required.

 Studio Where mode with a result row hovered, highlighting the contributing rows in the personnel sidebar.